 - When boiling honey (or sugar) and water, be careful not to let the mixture boil over.
 It can happen suddenly if the light under the mixture is high and cleaning it up is a mistake you won’t soon forget.

 - When adding cranberries to a heated mixture of honey (or sugar) and water, the water has to be bought back to a rolling boil and the cranberries have to cook, popping for several minutes.

 This version is tart, rather thick, and smooth but with a few individual cranberries visible after cooking.
 If you like it on the sweet side, add more honey.
 If you prefer it thinner, increase the water to 1 cup, keeping in mind that cooked cranberry sauce gets thicker as it cools.

-If you’re really adventurous, try NPR commentator Susan Stamberg’s recipe (from her mother-in-law) – using horseradish and sour cream.
-It’s weirdly pink, but she swears by it.
+If you’re really adventurous, try NPR commentator Susan Stamberg’s recipe from her mother-in-law.
+She uses horseradish and sour cream. those ingredients make the cranberry sauce weirdly pink, but she swears by it.